Part 74: Riley’s Deal with Billboard Magazine, Don’t Be Like Duane.

 We took hikes, Yvonne driving us to nearby parks, and she often came over for Riley's dinners.

 Jan's friend Jenny lived upstairs with her psycho husband Micheal.
 I was friends with Jenny's daughter, Mandy, whose biological father ran off when Mandy was a baby, never to be heard from again.
 Mandy was a year younger, and like me, often left on her own.
 They rarely had food in the house, and Mandy told me she was always cold at night because she didn't have a proper blanket.
+To refresh, her grandmother was Ann Noble, the filmmaker….horror B movies and as I learned, porn films.

 Another place, another school.
 Lessons had already begun.
 I felt disoriented and like an outsider, like arriving in the middle of a party where the punctual guests huddled in a tight circle, deep in a complex conversation that began hours before.
 Mom let me stay home sick whenever I felt uneasy, so that compounded the detached, lost feeling.